 STEFANIA WOŹNICKA

 Warsaw, 1 April 1946.
 Judge Halina Wereńko interviewed the person specified below as a witness.
 Having advised the witness of the criminal liability for making false declarations and of the gravity of the oath, the judge swore the witness in accordance with Art.
 109 of the Code of Criminal Procedure.
+The witness testified as follows:

 Name and surname Stefania Jadwiga Woźnicka née Szlubowska